KubaP/glsl-lsp/docs/spec.md

 #line LINE SRC-STR-NUM
 ```
 `LINE` must be greater than `0`.
 The `SRC-STR-NUM` is optional.

+After processing this directive, the compiler will behave as if it compiling at line number `LINE` and source string number `SRC-STR-NUM`.
+Subsequent lines will be numbered sequentially, until another `#line` directive overrides this.

 ### C Directives
 These directives come from the C language.